 Chameleons will not thrive without a source of UVB radiation.
 Fluorescent reptile bulbs should be place within 6-12 inches of the basking area, and mercury vapor bulbs can also be used to provide UVB radiation as well as heat in larger screen cages.
 Incandescent bulbs can be used for heat during the day, and a ceramic heater or red/black bulb can be used after dark if supplemental heat is necessary.

 Ideal temperatures vary widely among species, with many preferring cooler temperatures than most other well-known lizards.
 An ambient temperature in the mid 70's with a basking spot of 88-90°F and dip to the upper 60's at night will suit most species.
+We highly recommend researching your particular chameleon species for ideal temperature recommendations– many need temperatures in the 90’s in the hot area of their habitat.

 Humidity requirements also vary by species.
 Most terrariums should be heavily misted twice daily.
 Automated misting systems or homemade drip cups may be beneficial for rainforests chameleons with very high humidity and hydration needs.